Sursand: Archaeological geography

 In the outskirts of the modern town, the area locally known as Garh Devi Sthan has a three-metre high circular mound covering about two acres of ground.

+Proposed railway station

+In the town of Sursand, a railway station has been proposed by the Indian Railways.
+It will be a major railway station on the proposed Sitamarhi-Jaynagar-Nirmali Via Sursand Railway Line.

 Notable people

 Shyam Nandan Prasad Mishra served as the Union Deputy Minister for Planning from 1954 to 1962.